 Plant Growth and Development – Important Points, Summary, Revision, Highlights

-Primary Growth: Apical meristems of roots and shoots is responsible for the primary growth
+Primary Growth: Apical meristems of roots and shoots is responsible for primary growth.

 - Meristematic (formative phase) growth is shown by apices of roots and shoots.
-The meristematic growth is facilitated by thin cellulosic cell wall, along with many plasmodesmata connections
+The meristematic growth is facilitated by a thin cellulosic cell wall, along with many plasmodesmata connections.

 Lt = L0 + rt